 Eight domestic pigs were subjected to burn wounds in the paravertebral area.
-Some wounds were exposed to an experimental cream, and other wounds served as air-exposed controls.
-The cream consisted of Glyceryl Polymethacrylate in an oil-in-water emulsion (concentration not stated) with the following components: fibronectin (40 ppm), proline, arginine, and glycine.
-Beginning on day 0 (day of wounding), the wounds were treated once daily with the cream ( $\sim 0.2$ g/wound site) to completely cover the wound until healing was complete.
+Some wounds were exposed to an experimental cream, and other wounds served as air-exposed controls.22 The cream consisted of Glyceryl Polymethacrylate in an oil-in-water emulsion with the following components: fibronectin (40 ppm), proline, arginine, and glycine.
+Beginning on day 0 (day of wounding), the wounds were treated once daily with the cream (~ 0.2 g/wound site) to completely cover the wound until healing was complete.
 The wounds treated with the cream developed a soft eschar, when compared to air-exposed control wounds.
 Erythema was not observed after application of the cream.